March 8th, 2013

 Many use-reduction opportunities are on the radar screens of various industry stakeholders.
 Hospitals, health systems, and commercial and governmental payers are focusing efforts in the inpatient arena on “preventable” hospitalizations for acute and chronic conditions, preventable readmissions, emergency department use, and unnecessary physician visits.
 The focus is on ensuring patients receive home-based disease management programs and outpatient care, instead of accessing hospital care.

 As a result, inpatient admissions per 1,000 are projected to decline through 2021 in all markets, whether care is “loosely,” “moderately,” or “well” managed in these areas.
-Figure 5 shows the 10-year trend line, as estimated by Milliman, an actuarial firm with claims data for about half of the nation’s commercial insurers, in a private study conducted in 2011 for Kaufman, Hall & Associates.
-According to Milliman, “moderate” levels of management are likely to be more representative of aggregate best practice for overall levels of medical service utilization, with inpatient admissions per 1,000 projected to drop from 103 in 2011 to 88 in 2021.
+Figure 5 shows the 10-year trend line as estimated in a private study conducted in 2011 using 2010 actuarial claims data for a significant portion of the nation’s commercial insurers.
+“Moderate” levels of management are likely to be more representative of aggregate best practice for overall levels of medical service utilization, with inpatient admissions per 1,000 projected to drop from 103 in 2011 to 88 in 2021.

 Implications For Hospitals And Health Systems